-All time worked in excess of or outside the ordinary working hours, or on a shift other than a rostered shift, is to be paid for at the rate of double time, except where an employee is called upon to work a sixth shift in not more than one week in any 4 weeks, when they are to be paid for the shift at time and a half for the first 4 hours and double time thereafter.
+- All time worked in excess of or outside the ordinary working hours, or on a shift other than a rostered shift, is to be paid for at the rate of double time, except where an employee is called upon to work a sixth shift in not more than one week in any 4 weeks, when they are to be paid for the shift at time and a half for the first 4 hours and double time thereafter. - Time worked in excess of the ordinary working hours is paid for at ordinary rates if: - o it is due to private arrangements between the employees themselves; or - o it does not exceed two hours and is due to a relieving employee not coming on duty at the proper time; or - o it is for the purpose of effecting the customary rotation of shifts.